la2050/archive/_projects/2015/hoops-center-for-the-youth.md

   the area that will be $500-1000( depends on out of state).
 Also local college basketball programs and will look to hire their players/athletes during the off season to come and work with the youth.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'This will be right on target $95,000-100,000'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $30,000 for wood flooring (two courts)
-   $20,000 equipment (balls, basketball goals, weights, accessories). $7,000($600 a month) Healthy Snacks/Food/Beverages.
-   Building rental fees/amenities $3,000 a month $36,000/yr.
-   $5000 for basketball trainers
-   $100,000 will meet our budget
 How do you plan to scale the success of your proposal?: >- Making sure our overhead is kept low, keep creating new ways to engage the youth.
 Continue having great relationships with parents making sure their